-- Batteries (Please consult battery manufacturer for any implied warranty) - Loss or theft of components - Damage caused by: - o Battery fluid spillage or leakage - o Abuse, misuse, accident or negligence - o Improper operation, maintenance or storage - Commercial use or use other than normal - Repairs and / or modifications made to any part without specific written consent of Scooters Australia - Exceeding the specified weight capacity of the unit - o Accessories other than those supplied or approved by Scooters Australia - o Failure to adhere to the product instructions contained in the Owner's Manual - o Acts of Nature, such as lightning strikes, etc - o Circumstances beyond the control of Scooters Australia - ANY PARTS ALTERED OR REPAIRED BY UNAUTHORISED PERSONS.
+- Batteries (Please consult battery manufacturer for any implied warranty) - Loss or theft of components - Damage caused by: - Battery fluid spillage or leakage - Abuse, misuse, accident or negligence - Improper operation, maintenance or storage - Commercial use or use other than normal - Repairs and / or modifications made to any part without specific written consent of Scooters Australia - Exceeding the specified weight capacity of the unit - Accessories other than those supplied or approved by Scooters Australia - Failure to adhere to the product instructions contained in the Owner's Manual - Acts of Nature, such as lightning strikes, etc - Circumstances beyond the control of Scooters Australia - Call out fees or freight costs if the product is not returned to the authorised dealer. - ANY PARTS ALTERED OR REPAIRED BY UNAUTHORISED PERSONS.